open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 ## SQS

 SQS is a message queue that triggers a Lambda function with a batch of messages.
-In addition to the span for the function invocation, two spans SHOULD be generated, one for the batch of messages, called an SQS event, and one for each individual message, called an SQS message.
+So we consider processing both of a batch and of each individual message.
+The function invocation span MUST correspond to the SQS event, which is the batch of messages.
+For each message, an additional span SHOULD be created to correspond with the handling of the SQS message.
+Because handling of a message will be inside user business logic, not the Lambda framework, automatic instrumentation mechanisms without code change will often not be able to be able to instrument the processing of the individual messages.

 The span kind for both spans MUST be `CONSUMER`.